octavia-crompton/fire/fire_readme.md

-`all_params()` returns the default parameters, which are overwritten when the RCSR class is initialized.
+`default_params()` returns the default parameters, which are overwritten when the RCSR class is initialized.
 The only was to change the RCSR parameters is to reinitialize!